wwtmodels/Biofilm-Models/README.md

 <strong>3.
 Isobutyric and n-butyric acid production from H2 and CO2 by Clostridium luticellarii in a hfMBR </strong>

-The Main developers are: Quinten Mariën,  [Xavier Flores-Alsina](https://github.com/xfalsina), Hannah Feldman, Vicente T. Monje, Pedram Ramin, Kasper Kjellberg, [Damien J Batstone](https://github.com/damienbatstone), [Ulf Jeppsson](https://github.com/ulfjeppsson), [Krist V. Gernaey](https://github.com/kristgernaey).
+The Main developers are: Quinten Mariën,  [Xavier Flores-Alsina](https://github.com/xfalsina), Umair Aslam, [Krist V. Gernaey](https://github.com/kristgernaey), Alberte Regueira, Ramon Ganigué.
 The model is described in the following paper:

 [Mariën, Q., Flores-Alsina, X., Aslam, U., Gernaey, K. V., Regueira, A., & Ganigué, R. (2024).
 Isobutyric and n-butyric acid production from H2 and CO2 by Clostridium luticellarii in a hollow fiber membrane biofilm reactor: Reactor operation and process modelling.
 Chemical Engineering Journal, 495, 153216](https://doi.org/10.1016/j.cej.2024.153216).